Bespoke Measurements

 Robotized 3D Scanning Laser Doppler Vibrometer

 At the "Centre for Immersive Wave Experimentation" we have gathered extensive experience in utilizing optical vibration measurements as part of our research.
-Such studies are invaluable in the fields of metamaterials, non-destructive testing, actuator characterization, small-scale modelling, and geophysics – to name just a few.
+Such studies are invaluable in the fields of metamaterials, non-destructive testing, actuator characterisation, small-scale modelling, and geophysics – to name just a few.

 In our laboratory researchers in industry and academia can unlock the dynamics of full-field vibrations in their projects.